Benefits of Mango for Kids: Nutrition and Recipes

 Quick Answer

-YES, mango is wonderful for children and can be given from 6 months!
-The “King of Fruits” (Aam ka Raja) is loaded with Vitamin A, C, and natural energy.
-Most fears about mango (garmi karega, pimples, allergy) are myths.
-Let your child enjoy this delicious seasonal fruit - it’s nutritious, hydrating, and perfect for Indian summers!
+YES, mango is a great fruit for children and can be introduced from 6 months!
+The “King of Fruits” (Aam ka Raja) is rich in Vitamin A, C, and natural energy.
+Most common fears about mango (garmi karega, pimples) have little scientific basis, though true mango allergy, while uncommon, can occur.
+Given in moderation, it’s a nutritious, hydrating fruit for Indian summers.

 Why Mango Is Great for Kids (Aam Ke Fayde)